jbj0005/AutoLoanCalculator/README.md

 - Fix: Ensure `config.js` loads before `app.js` so Supabase initialization shows Connected.

 See full history in `CHANGELOG.md`.

+## Releasing
+- Prepare notes (optional): add `RELEASE_NOTES/vX.Y.Z.md`.
+- Bump and commit (no tag): `scripts/release.sh v0.2.2`
+- Bump and tag (auto-creates GitHub Release via workflow): `scripts/release.sh v0.2.2 --tag`
+  - This pushes the commit and tag to `origin`.
+  - The Release workflow will publish the Release using your notes if present.
+  - The Changelog workflow will update `CHANGELOG.md` after the Release is published.

 - All Google/Geocoding/App Check code
 - Home Address modal and distance calculation